melkorium/FieryVoid/WALKERS_OF_SIGMA_PLAN.md

 **Q7 — What does this cost every other game? (raised 2026-09-03). → D10.** One static boolean and no autoload. §3.4 carries the table of what an ordinary game actually pays, and the gate has its own load-bearing test.
+**Q8 — Is the Mapmaker EW pool 3 per FLIGHT or 3 per CRAFT? (asked 2026-09-08). → ANSWERED: 3 per
+flight.** The hull's comment (*"Advanced Sensors w/ 3 EW"* on each `Fighter`, [MapmakerProbes.php:58](source/server/model/ships/walkers/MapmakerProbes.php#L58)) would have made a full flight 18; it does not.
+D11 stands as written, and the pool does not scale with surviving craft. §3.11.

+**Q9 — Does the SCT keep its green HEX at a named-unit waypoint? (asked 2026-09-08). → ANSWERED: yes.** *"Keep hex but remove green text."* §3.10b as written — the marker survives, only `marker.text` and `SCT_MARKER_TEXT_COLOUR` go.

+**Q10 — Do BDEW and SDEW join the Mapmaker's DEW subtraction? (asked 2026-09-08). → ANSWERED: yes.**
+*"BDEW and SDEW are separate EW functions so would stack with the fighter's own DEW."* The subtraction is `OEW − (DEW + BDEW + SDEW)`, floored at 0, and all three are then zeroed.
+D12 is extended accordingly, and it now agrees with the EDJD's own condition (§3.18) rather than differing from it. §3.11.

+**Q11 — Why only ONE Waymarker in a 24-box bay? (asked 2026-09-08). → ANSWERED: the 12 was a slip.**
+A Waymarker costs **24 boxes**, and the bay also holds **2 Pathfinders** at 12 each — which the first statement of the brief omitted.
+Every load now fills the 24-box bay exactly and no per-type cap is needed at all.
+The Waymarker's real condition is a **two-turn** dock/launch procedure (D23, §3.14a), optional within Stage 15.

+**Q12 — Is an abduction's cost locked or live? (asked 2026-09-08). → ANSWERED: locked.** Fixed at the first power-turn and carried in the note, so a target that is abducted *and* shot does not get cheaper as its ramming factor falls. §3.18.

+**Q13 — Do the terrain rows of the EDJD table matter? (asked 2026-09-08). → ANSWERED: out of scope for now.** *"Asteroid, Moon, Planetoid: 10 × radius³"* and *"Planet or larger: Unknown"* are not built.
+Terrain has no radius property in FV, `moonNew`'s ramming factor is 5,500, and nothing in the codebase would let a moon leave the board.

+**Q14 — Is the fighter Medium Lightning Array's reload 2 turns or 4? (raised 2026-09-08).
+→ ANSWERED: 4.** The brief said *"a recharge rate of 2 turns"* and the control sheet said **1 per 4 turns**; the sheet is right (*"Ah yes, loading time is 4, my mistake"*). `loadingtime = 4`.
+§3.13.

+**Q15 — Does anything else read *"Flight-Level combat"*? (asked 2026-09-08). → ANSWERED: no, the term has no FV meaning.** The sheet's *"Does not use Flight-Level combat or Offensive Bonus"* is one exclusion, not two: use flight EW instead of the offensive bonus, and change nothing else in the `instanceof FighterFlight` branch.
+D25. §3.13.

 ---